 The Best Non-Stick Cookware You Can Buy, Plus How to Use It (According to a Pro)

 Every cook should have a good non-stick pan in their collection.
 Why?
-It’s easy to clean, food won’t stick to the surface and there’s less need for butter or oil.
-(And if you ever fry eggs, you know a non-stick surface is essential.)
-But with so many options, deciding what to buy can be a little (OK, a lot) overwhelming when deciding what to buy.
-So we tapped Barbara Rich, lead chef at the Institute of Culinary Education, to find out everything you need to know about non-stick cookware, including what brands she cooks with and our own recommendations, so you can choose the best non-stick pans for your own kitchen.
+It’s easy to clean, food won’t stick to the surface and there’s less need for butter or oil (if you’ve ever fried eggs, you know a non-stick surface is essential).
+But with so many options on the market, it can be a little (OK, a lot) overwhelming when deciding what to buy.
+So we tapped Barbara Rich, lead chef at the Institute of Culinary Education, to find out everything you need to know about non-stick cookware, so you can choose the best non-stick pans for your own kitchen.